tabreturn/tabreturn.github.io/_posts/2017-01-26-converting_css_colour_to_greyscale.md

 `rgb(100%, 0%, 0%)`

-Of course, the keyword "`red`" refers to a very specific shade of red, that may not suit your design.
+Of course, the keyword "`red`" refers to a very specific shade of red, which may not suit your design.
 If you wished for a slightly darker red, you could use `rgb(90%,0%,0%)`.
-Other named colours include: <span style="color:blue">blue</span>, which is `rgb(0%,100%,0%)`; <span style="color:orange">orange</span>, which is `rgb(100%,60%,0%)`; and so forth.
+Other named colours include: <span style="color:blue">blue</span>, which is `rgb(0%,100%,0%)`; or <span style="color:orange">orange</span>, which is `rgb(100%,60%,0%)`; and so forth.
 In these examples, each RGB value is represented using percentile measurements, but there are more popular ways to describe colour when programmings websites and applications.
 [Hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal) representation is likely to be the format you encounter most.
 In hexadecimal, red is:

 `#FF0000`

-There are six digits in all, prepended with a hash symbol (`F` is actually a digit -- but more on that later).
-Or more correctly -- there are *three pairs* of digits representing red, green, and blue, respectively.
-The first step to decoding the colour is to split it into these pairs:
+There are six digits and a hash symbol (`F` is actually a digit, but more on that later).
+Or more correctly speaking -- there are *three pairs* of digits representing red, green, and blue, respectively:

 red: FF
 green: 00
 blue: 00

-Notice that instead of 100% for red, there is now an `FF`; and that the 0%'s are now padded to `00` in order to fill two places.
+Notice that instead of 100% for red, there is an `FF`; and that the 0%'s are now padded to `00` in order to fill two places.
 We can therefore surmise that *100%* is equal to FF, which is actually equal to **255** ... but, why not 100, or 99?

 To explain this as simply as possible: humans use a *base 10* (decimal) counting system.
 This system works nicely for counting on ten fingers -- but using *base 16* (hexadecimal) is like counting on sixteen fingers.
 To make up those extra digits (fingers?), hexadecimal adds a few letters.
 Below is a comparison: the first line counts up using decimal; the line below it is the equivalent in hexadecimal: